-The Policy was last updated in November 2021, where a working group of Trustees together with its consultant Leading Resources, Inc. provided substantial edits to the Policy to more fully reflect the Board's strategic direction in this area.
+The Policy was last updated in November 2021, to reflect the Board's strategic direction in this area.
 LIPA Staff has reviewed the Policy and proposes no changes at this time.

 Based upon the foregoing, I recommend approval of the above requested action by adoption of a resolution in the form attached hereto.